Discover Student Loans: Opportunities for Education in 2024

 Your credit report will show that your Discover student loans were moved to Firstmark.
 This means that Discover will no longer report on your loan, and Firstmark will start reporting instead.

-This change won’t affect your credit score, and everything will continue normally.
+This change in credit history won’t affect your credit score, and everything will continue normally.
 Your loan history will still appear, and it will look like you have always been making payments, even with the new company.

 Will My Loan Terms Change After the Transfer?